gabotechs/graphqxl/docs/src/intro.md

 maintainability you are bound to language-specific tools for merging them.

-GraphQXL provides additional syntax to the original GraphQL language for solving this challenges and make defining server-side GraphQL schemas a nicer experience, without being bound to language-specific tools.
+GraphQXL provides additional syntax to the original GraphQL language for solving this challenges and making defining server-side GraphQL schemas a nicer experience, without being bound to language-specific tools.
 At the end of the day, GraphQXL is just a binary executable that will compile your GraphQXL schemas into GraphQL, independently of the programming language that you are using for the backend.